 - How can we make life better for our children after the divorce than it was before?

 The answers to these questions are not simple, nor are they black and white.
 They require honest communication between two mature adults who have their children’s best interest at heart.
-And yes, it may likely take more than the two of you to come to resolution on all the child-custody details.
-That’s where you can enlist the aid of professionals – divorce therapists, coaches and clergy.
+And yes, it may likely take more than the two of you to come to a resolution on all the child-custody details.
+That’s where you can enlist the aid of professionals – divorce therapists, coaches, and clergy.
 These experienced and knowledgeable experts will approach your divorce from a child-focused perspective.
-They have the tools and insight to help you reach agreement on issues that will affect the total wellbeing of your children in the least-divisive manner.
+They have the tools and insight to help you reach agreement on issues that will affect the total wellbeing of your children in the least divisive manner.

-5. Visualize a “Good” Divorce
+Divorce Tip #5: Visualize a “Good” Divorce

 One of the questions I like to ask early on with any client is, “If you could have a good divorce, what would it look like?”
 I ask them to think about this with respect to their relationship with their soon-to-be-ex, their children, their children’s school and activities, holidays and special occasions, their work/career, their home, their free time, their finances.
 There will be many points during the divorce process where there will be a fork in the road and knowing what a good divorce looks like will help with the decision-making.
 If I take the left fork, will it take me closer to a good divorce?
 If I take the right fork, will it move me further away from a good divorce?

-6. Take Things One Step at a Time
+Divorce Tip #6: Take Things One Step at a Time

 When couples get married, they create hopes, dreams, and visions for the future.
 One of the difficult losses associated with divorce is the loss of these future dreams.
 Grieving this loss and trying to envision a new path forward can be overwhelming.
 Divorce brings about many changes and transitions.
 Navigating the emotions, decisions, and losses can leave clients feeling vulnerable and anxious.
 In walking this journey with many clients, I have found that one of the greatest tools in recovery is to approach the healing journey one step at a time.
 Let go of trying to manage and predict the future.
 Approach each emotion, decision, and transition, one baby step at a time.
 Take the information you have to determine the next right step.
 Eventually, the series of these small steps will lead you into a beautiful path that you could have never seen and imagined from the beginning.
 You will feel every emotion in the book.
 Feel each one and let it move through you.
 The painful ones don’t last long and letting them run their course will make room for the positive ones.